 It has not been possible to view the property since this sale but an application was made to Fareham Borough Council in 2006 to include a formal terrace on the entrance side of the property.
 It is understood that the owner has been keen to restore or upgrade some features of the grounds.

-A small Georgian house built around 1800, possibly designed by John Nash in association with Repton, then enlarged 1807 and 1858.
-A farm, walled garden, orchard and fishpond were added as well as extensive woodland and lawned terraces sweeping down to the River Hamble.
+A small Georgian house built around 1800, possibly designed by John Nash, enlarged 1807 and 1858.
+The estate included a farm, walled garden, orchard and fishpond were added as well as extensive woodland and lawned terraces sweeping down to the River Hamble.
 Though reduced in size, much of the structure of the gardens remain, including the terraces, the views and the woodland.
 In 2013 the grounds were going through extensive relandscaping.